-Although the property has not been around for a decade yet (Park Hotel Clarke Quay opened in 2009), certain parts of the hotel underwent a refurbishment recently.
-Specifically, this included the lobby as well as the inhouse restaurant, which has been rebranded to Porta around two years back.
+Although the property has been around for just over 10 years (Park Hotel Clarke Quay opened in 2009), certain parts of the hotel underwent a refurbishment recently.
+Specifically, this included the lobby as well as the inhouse restaurant, which has been rebranded to Porta in 2016.
 I arrived in the lobby during a Saturday morning for check-in before there was any queue and was advised to head up to the Crystal Club for registration formalities.
-After getting my identification details, I was shown to my room in no time and given my keys.
+After getting my identification details, I was shown to my room in no time and given my keys to start my staycation.

 For this particular occasion, I had stayed in a Park Suite.
 At 48 square meters, this is the highest category room in the hotel.
 It comes with two bathrooms, a separate living area and a luxurious tub.
 As with the other rooms, the tone here is dominated by lacquered wood furnishings contrasted with dark red.
 There is also a spiraling crystal chandelier in the living area plus a number of seating options including a sofa and two armchairs (one being inside the bedroom).

 The bedroom itself is highly similar with the lead-in category rooms with the main difference being the working desk.
 This is situated in the living area instead.

 Another feature is the bathtub which is available only in the suites.
 Due to the presence of two washrooms, the master bathroom is not particularly large but I thought the relatively spacious tub made it quite luxurious.
 Toiletries are from Appelles, a skincare brand from Australia.
 The complete set of toiletries was also provided, including razors – relieving me of any need to specially request for it.

 Crystal Club Lounge

 My stay came with access to the hotel’s club lounge, the Crystal Club.
 Situated at the topmost floor of the hotel (10th), it comes with sweeping views not just of Clarke Quay but there’s a partial view of the CBD as well.